prmr/SoftwareDesign/modules/Module-05.md

 ![](figures/m05-demeter1.png)

-In this design, a `GameEngine` objects holds a reference to an instance of `SuitStackManager` to manage the four stacks of cards of a single suit.
-In turn, a `SuitStack` manager holds references to four `SuitStack` instances, which are specialized wrappers around `Stack` objects, etc.
+In this design, a `GameEngine` object holds a reference to an instance of `SuitStackManager` to manage the four stacks of cards of a single suit.
+In turn, a `SuitStackManager` holds references to four `SuitStack` instances, which are specialized wrappers around `Stack` objects, etc.

 There are different ways to use such delegation chains.
 Let's consider the scenario of adding a card to a suit stack.
 One way is illustrated as follows: